B-uchi/Frontend-Mentor-Project.product-preview-card-component/README.md

 # Frontend-Mentor.Project1
-my first repo for the frontendmentor challenges
+my first repo for the frontend mentor challenges
+This is gonna be fun 😃